Custody officer

-A custody officer is an attested constable, in the United Kingdom and in the United States who works in a custody suite.
+A custody officer is an attested constable, in the United Kingdom who works in a custody suite.
 A custody officer is in charge of the protection and transportation of detainees and/or prisoners between a jail or prison and court.
 Most custody officers in the United States are also limited commissioned law enforcement officers and can only enforce the laws that directly pertain to custody enforcement.